Medical Detox Centers in New York, NY (646) 918-5955

-Medical detox is the process in which alcohol or another drug is cleared from the body under the supervision of trained health care professionals.
+Medical detox centers in New York oversee the process in which alcohol or another drug is cleared from the body under the supervision of trained healthcare professionals.
 Medical detox uses prescription medications to slow the rate of withdrawal and thus prevent life-threatening symptoms from arising.
-Medical detox is the safest way to wean off of an addictive substance, and is done in a safe, comfortable, and medically-equipped environment.
+Medical detox centers in New York are the safest way to wean off of an addictive substance, and is done in a safe, comfortable, and medically-equipped environment.

 The symptoms of withdrawal vary in type and intensity, depending on the drug of abuse.
 Alcohol withdrawal is by far one of the most dangerous, and requires medical supervision.

 Alcohol blunts the nervous system and reduces its activity.
 The nervous system responds by becoming more sensitive.
 When alcohol is suddenly withdrawn, the amped-up nervous system is hyper-reactive until it can lower its sensitivity again.
 During this period of hyper-reactivity, individuals can suffer hallucinations, dangerously high blood pressure, seizures, and even stroke.
 Additionally, the symptoms of withdrawal can be so severe and the cravings so intense that detox without medical assistance can actually trigger a relapse.
 Attempts to detox at home often lead to "the shakes," which prompt individuals to drink to relieve symptoms.
 The result is a worsening cycle of addiction.